Historical Marker Details

 Subject:Honors Levi Scott, founder of town, and early area commerce.

 Few Oregon communities have had a more colorful history than Scottsburg.
 It was named for Levi Scott, a pioneer of 1844, who homesteaded here and founded the town in 1850.
-There was a lower town at the head of tidewater on the Umpqua River which became …
+There was a lower town at the head of tidewater on the Umpqua River which became the site of business houses and mills.
+A mile upstream was the upper town, the …

 Read More